Moxinilian/server-manager/SERVER-SETUP.md

 Select "New remote" then follow the instructions specific to your remote provider.
 If you are using Backblaze B2, you can follow [this tutorial](https://help.backblaze.com/hc/en-us/articles/1260804565710-How-to-use-rclone-with-Backblaze-B2-Cloud-Storage).

-Once you remote provider is configured, set the remote path to be used by server-manager in the config:
+Once your remote provider is configured, set the remote path to be used by server-manager in the config:

 ```ron
 rclone_path: Some("my_remote:path/to/backup"),